nbogie/academy-express-api-starter-js/README.md

 ## Features

 -   EJS template setup with express
+-   Database support:
     -   connection-pool setup for node-postgres
     -   loads DATABASE_URL from env variable.
 (And tries to load .env files with dotenv)
--   static file serving from `/public`
--   favicon
+-   live-reload
--   demo of classless css framework
 -   automated testing with jest
     -   example jest test
 -   formatting with prettier
 -   linting with eslint
+-   .gitignore
+-   demo of classless css framework (sakura.css or mvp.css, etc)
+-   static file serving from `/public`
+    -   favicon

+### note about live reload

--   live-reload: in development mode, when viewing an html page, if a file is changed and saved, the browser will make the request again.
+In development mode, when viewing an html page, if a file is changed and saved, the browser will make the request again.
 This won't work if the browser is viewing a json output - it needs to be an html page so that live-reload can insert a javascript fragment into it.
--   .gitignore

 ## Installation